atk4/dsql/docs/advanced.rst

     $stmt = $query->selectMode('delete')->execute($pdo);

 The :php:meth:`Expresssion::execute` is a convenient way to prepare query, bind all parameters and get PDOStatement, but if you wish to do it manually, see `Manual Query Execution`_.

 Using in Existing Framework
 ---------------------------
 If you use DSQL inside another framework, it's possible that there is already a PDO object which you can use.
-In Laravel you can optimise some of your queries by switching to DSQL::
+In Laravel you can optimize some of your queries by switching to DSQL::

     $pdo = DB::connection()->getPdo();